hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 }
 ```

-From the output, we can see that the `year` field in the value has been changed from `2018` to `2019`.
+From the output, we can see that the `year` field in the value has changed from `2018` to `2019`.
 After the update,
-the version has been changed.
+the version has changed.

 ### 4.5) Check the newly created `key3`